danicadamljanovic/freya/README.md

 -  What is the smallest city in California? (using minimum function on cityPopulation of City locatedIn California)
 -  What is the largest city in California? (using maximum function on cityPopulation of City locatedIn California)
 -  What is the total state area? (using sum function on stateArea)
--  what is the average population of the cities in california? (using avg function on cityPopulation of City locatedIn California)
+-  What is the average population of the cities in california? (using avg function on cityPopulation of City locatedIn California)

 SPARQL example